Find out more about Clare Walsh

 5 inspirational driving routes

-So, if the open road and wind in your hair are calling, here are five driving routes to inspire you…
+So, if the open road is calling, here are five driving routes to inspire you…

 1. Explore Tuscan treasures